-" Art I-Foundation and Drawing and Painting I
+" Art Foundation and Drawing and Painting I

-The Drawing and Painting II course offers advanced instruction in 2-dimensional artistic processes and is open to NHS students who have previously taken Drawing and Painting I. Students will explore contemporary techniques in drawing using Micron and ballpoint pen; white and black charcoal; and new painting techniques using acrylic and mixed media on canvas, wood and a variety of quality papers, with a final mini-series using a media chosen by the student.
+The Drawing and Painting II course offers advanced instruction in 2-dimensional artistic processes and is open to NHS students who have previously taken Art Foundation and Drawing and Painting I. Students will explore contemporary techniques in drawing using Micron pens and ballpoint pens; white and black charcoal.
+New painting techniques will be explored using acrylic and mixed media on canvas, wood and a variety of quality papers.
+A final mini-series will be created using a media chosen by the student.
 Participants are expected to perform at a higher level and use artistic language to respond to works of art through class critique and discussion